stanford-oval/genie-cloud/doc/thingtalk-reference.md

-* `Measure(...)`: same as `Number`, but parametrized by one of the unit types; literals of `Measure` type have automatic conversion to and from the most common unit types, and be written as a sum of multiple terms (e.g. `6ft + 3in`).
+* `Measure(...)`: same as `Number`, but parametrized by one of the unit types; literals of `Measure` type have automatic conversion to and from the most common unit types, and can be written as a sum of multiple terms (e.g. `6ft + 3in`).
-  In Javascript, this is represented as a number, with the same unit defined in the function signature.
+  In Javascript, this is represented as a number, to be interpreted in the [base unit](#units-of-measure) of the `Measure` type.
+  For example, `6ft + 3in` will be converted to `1.905m`,
+  and will be interpreted as `1.905` in Javascript.

 * `Currency`: a `Number` with a unit.
 This differs from `Measure` because the unit is not normalized, and is accessible at runtime.
 In JavaScript this type